onevcat/Rainbow/README.md

 Run `carthage update` to build the framework and drag the built `Rainbow.framework` into your Xcode project (as well as embed it in your target
     if necessary).

+## Questions

+If you are using it with `XcodeColors` for developing mobile/tv apps, sometimes the environment variables are not passed to the device, which cause the logs not colorized.
+To solve it, you need to specify the `["XcodeColors": "YES"]` to the scheme setting.
+See [here](https://github.com/CocoaLumberjack/CocoaLumberjack/blob/master/Documentation/XcodeColors.md#xcodecolors-and-ios) for more.

 ## Contact